Sykander/CV/README.md

 - Yoga : I've practiced yoga for three years and have been volunteering at a local studio since March.
 - Cycling : I competed in the Transcontinental Race #6 (2018).
 This edition ran between Belgium and Greece, covering 4000km in distance in 14 days
 - Running : Keen long distance runner with four marathons underfoot.
-Part of Midnight Runners and completed personal challenge of 20 park runs in one year.
+Part of Midnight Runners and completed the personal challenge of 50 Parkruns in a single year.